sashahafner/silageVOC-EF-2020/ReadMe.md

 In each chemical group, a "representive" compound is used.
 These representative compounds were selected because they tend to dominate production and emission of their group, and their volatility is representative of other compounds in the group as well.
 The temperature used for mass transfer model was the average for the contiguous US for 1991-2020, which is 11.8 degrees C.
-Code for model calculations are combined with description of assumptions in an "R Markdown" `emis_calcs.Rmd` in the `scripts` directory file, which is "compiled" to a pdf with text, original code, and output in `output/emis_calcs.pdf`.
 Calculated fractional losses (kg VOC volatilized per kg VOC produced or available) are given in `output/frac_loss.csv`.

-## 4.3. `03_EF_calcs`
+## 4.6. `05_EF_calcs`
-EFs are calculated here based on the fractional VOC losses described in Section 4.2 (by group), silage feeding rates specified in `scripts/set_consump.R`, and the production (concentration) data from `01_production` as described in Section 4.1.
+EFs are calculated here based on the fractional VOC losses described in Section 4.5 (by group), silage feeding rates calculated in `03_inputs/scripts/inputs.R`, and the production (concentration) data from `02_production` as described in Section 4.3.
+Silage production-based weighting was based on National Agricultural Statistics Service (NASS) results which show that corn silage makes up about 75% of the total, grass 15%, and legume silage 10%.

 Resulting EFs and related results are given in the file `output/EFs.csv`, including:
 * `emis.sil`: total VOC emission on a silage mass basis (mg VOC per kg silage DM = Gg VOC per Tg silage DM)
 * `EF.animal`: the EF on an animal basis (kg VOC per animal per year)

 More detailed emission estimates for individual compounds on a silage mass basis, including speciation estimates, are given in `emis.csv`, including:
-* `conc.wm`: production-weighted mean VOC concentration in silage (combined for corn, grass, and legume silage)
+* `conc.wm`: production-weighted mean VOC concentration in silage (combined for corn, grass, and legume silage) (mg VOC per kg silage DM)
-* `floss.total`: fractional VOC loss for all stages
+* `floss.total`: fractional VOC loss for all stages (kg VOC per kg VOC produced or available)
 * `emis.total`: VOC loss for all stages (mg VOC per kg silage DM)
 * `spec.pt`: speciation estimates as a percentage of total VOC emission (% VOC mass)

-Production-based weighting was based on National Agricultural Statistics Service (NASS) results which show that corn silage makes up about 75% of the total, grass 15%, and legume silage 10%.
+And the file `emis_tot.csv` has national emissions estimates by animal type and in total:
+* `emis`: VOC emissions (kg VOC / yr)

 # 5. Silage feeding rates
 In these calculations, dairy and beef cattle differ only in the rates of silage consumption (feeding).